actions/runner/README.md

 Error: No runner is registered for the requested runs-on labels: [ubuntu-latest], please register and run a self-hosted runner with at least these labels...
 ```

-Then you will need add one of the following cli options, replace `ubuntu-latest` with the content between `runs-on labels: [` The labels here without spaces `]`
+Then you will need to add one of the following cli options, replace `ubuntu-latest` with the content between `runs-on labels: [` The labels here without spaces `]`
 - to run it on your local machine `-P ubuntu-latest=-self-hosted`
 - to run it in a docker container `-P ubuntu-latest=catthehacker/ubuntu:act-latest`
   For more docker images refer to https://github.com/nektos/act#runners

-This Sofware reads [act configuration files](https://github.com/nektos/act#configuration), you can save this inside a `.actrc` in your current or home folder to avoid typing it in your commandline.
+This Software reads [act configuration files](https://github.com/nektos/act#configuration), you can save this inside a `.actrc` in your current or home folder to avoid typing it in your commandline.

 ## Coming from [act](https://github.com/nektos/act)?
 This Software shares absolutly no source code with `act` and may behave differently.
 Just replace `act` with `Runner.Client`(`.exe`) (It is inside the bin folder of the package).
-`Runner.Server` doesn't have all commandline options of act, type `--help` and compare the available commandlineoptions.
+`Runner.Client` doesn't have all commandline options of `act`, type `--help` and compare the available commandlineoptions.
 Then you will be able to use
 - `actions/cache@v2`
 - `actions/upload-artifact@v2`